B83C/palevim/README.md

 <tr>
   <td>Yes, I'd like to update own version.</td>
   <td>Enter <a href="https://addons.mozilla.org/en-US/developers/addons">
-  Manage My Submissions</a>, upload the XPI from your Vimperator's <code>New Version</code> link.
+  Manage My Submissions</a>, upload the XPI from your PaleVim's <code>New Version</code> link.
   </td>
 </tr>